 - We will continue to support the Mayor of London’s Have a Word campaign, which encourages men to reflect on their own behaviour and the way they see, treat and talk about women.

-- We will reduce the number of young people who enter the criminal justice system, focusing on prevention and expanding our trauma-informed approach, championed by our Youth Offending Service.
+- We will reduce the number of young people who enter the criminal justice system, focusing on prevention and expanding our trauma-informed approach, championed by our Youth Justice Service.

 - We will continue to focus and develop our successful public health approach to youth violence, aiming to tackle knife crime and reduce sexual exploitation across the borough.